Hats-Protocol/proposal-hatter/docs/spec.md

 - `escalate` (Escalator Hat) blocks execution.
 - `cancel` by submitter and by Owner Hat at any time pre‑execution.
-- `reject` by Approver Hat sets proposal to `Defeated` and blocks execution.
+- `reject` by Approver Ticket Hat wearer sets proposal to `Defeated` and blocks execution.

 Withdrawals